 According to the officials of the Ministry of Agriculture, Shella rice is a rice that contains a wide range of secrets.
 “Many farmers refuse to share the full recipe on how to prepare it.
 There is always something to hide.
 Even agronomists who know do not agree to share it” said Jean Fritzner Clervéus.
-Agronomist Clervéus estimates that the same variety of rice cannot give two different colors and flavors.
+Agronomist Clervéus estimates that the same variety of rice can produce two different colors and flavors.
 “There is a white “Shella” and a yellow one.
-It is the farmers’ craft, so they know it best.
+It is the farmers’ craft, so they know it best ».

 For Hector Jean Louis, a farmer, “Shella” rice is nothing complicated.
 “When people buy the same rice straw, they prepare it themselves.
 It is soaked in a tub of water, then removed and washed.
 The transformation process for Shella yellow rice does not stop there, because after they place the rice in a sheet metal drum to boil it.
 They then add salt and dry it well before sending it to the mill” he explains.

 Cover photo: Emmanuel Moïse Yves